PayRequest/payrequest.github.io/pre-authorization.md

 <ul class="address-list">
 <li>
-<p>We make sure you can track all payment activity like: if your payment links is opened, and a notification when you get paid.
+<p>You can track all payment activity like: if your Pre-Authorization is opened, and a notification when you get paid.
 </p>
 </li>